vineethtw/personal/hike_recommendations.md

     Long, but beautful during summer.
 The Tegernseer-hutte sits nuzzled between two mountains, and it's a sight to see.

-    __Tags__: Scrambling route available, but there is a longer alternate route.
+    __Tags__: Scrambling route available, but there is a longer alternate route

     __Refreshments / Huts__: Yes

 3. __Kramerspitz__